nocciolini/nocciolini/README.md

 ### Hi there 👋

-- 🇧🇷 based in 🇵🇹
+- 📍 Portugal
 - :rocket: 6+ years working as a software developer for major projects
-- 🖥️ Currently working for @bosch
+- 🖥️ Currently working for Bosch Home Comfort Group